Syed Mujtaba Ali: Death and legacy

-In 1972, after the separation of the country, Ali returned to Bangladesh.
+In 1972, after the Independence of Bangladesh, Ali returned to Bangladesh.
 He died on 11 February 1974.
 Extracts from his literary works are included in the curriculum of school level, secondary, higher secondary and graduation level Bengali Literature in both Bangladesh and India, particularly in the states of West Bengal and Tripura.
 He was awarded Ekushey Padak, the second highest civilian award in Bangladesh in 2005 by the Government of Bangladesh.